evanpurkhiser/prolink-tools/README.md

 ### Project Status

-This project is currently still in the **alpha phase** of testing.
+This project is currently still in the **beta phase** of testing.
 Testers are welcome and it is encouraged to create issues on the GitHub project issue tracker.